fasiha/meguro/README.md

 Command-line app for very, very simple flashcards.

-Meguro looks for flashcards inside plain text files.
+Meguro looks for flashcards inside a plain text file.
 Any line that has
 1. a word or phrase (the prompt, i.e., the question), followed by a separator (default: a space), followed by
 2. (optionally, one or more words/phrases separated by the same separator (default: a space): these are all the acceptable answers),
 3. (optionally, any text in parenthesis, i.e., `()`, which is shown *after* a quiz),